nrobin24/pharmacology-thesis/#ch2-riluzole/ril-conclusion.md

 ## 2.3 - Conclusion

+We succesfully followed the pattern from hit to lead.

+There was a high level of attrition along the way and a lot of work that went into validating compounds that did not make the final cut.
+It's unclear whether this is an ideal situation in an academic lab.
+Whereas in a
 <!-- summary of results, what did we learn -->

 <!-- how did the results relate to discovering molecules -->

+We did not come away with a clear understanding of the mechanism of how GRM1 receptor feeds back into Wnt signaling.

 <!-- how did the results relate to learning mechanisms -->